CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-NetQ-UI/_index.md

 ---
 As an administrator, you can manage access to and various application-wide settings for the NetQ UI from a single location.

 Individual users have the ability to set preferences specific to their workspaces.
 This information is covered separately.
-Refer to {{<link title="Set User Preferences">}}.
+Refer to {{<link title="Set User Preferences" text="Set User Preferences">}}.

 ## NetQ Management Workbench